Voyageur II Clothing and Equipment

 ☐ 2-3 long sleeve tops/long underwear tops – at least one should be wool (e.g. Smartwool) as it is warmer than polypro.
 Second can be polypro, silk works well as a third.
 NO cotton.

-☐ 2 pairs of long underwear bottoms – at least one pair should be wool (e.g. Smartwool), second can be polypro/synthetic)
+☐ 2 pairs of long underwear bottoms – at least one pair should be wool (e.g. Smartwool), second can be polypro/synthetic) Wool is always recommended for preventing smell, and gentleness on skin.

 ☐ 1 fleece/wool jacket